-- This past year Heather Hawk presented a lecture-recital at Tarleton State as well as at a professional conference, the Texoma National Association of Teachers of Singing Conference; traveled to Boston, Massachusetts to participate in a national competition, the Classical Singer Competition, making it to the fourth and final round; server as a soloist for the Wind Ensemble's Carnegie Hall performance; and participated as a soloist at the Texas A&M Technology conference.
+- This past year Heather Hawk presented a lecture-recital at Tarleton State as well as at a professional conference, the Texoma National Association of Teachers of Singing Conference; traveled to Boston, Massachusetts to participate in a national competition, the Classical Singer Competition, making it to the fourth and final round; served as a soloist for the Wind Ensemble's Carnegie Hall performance; and participated as a soloist at the Texas A&M Technology conference.

 - Knut Hybinette participated in two international shows, one in Trinidad and the other in England (for which he received a first place award).
 His video game, Alien Invasions, was presented at the White House in Washington, D.C.

 - Chris Ireland exhibited his work at 500x Gallery (Dallas, TX), Blackfish Gallery (Portland, OR) and the State University of New York.
-He has presented his research at the Texas Association Schools of Art conference in Houston, TX, the Mid America College Art Association in San Antonio, TX, and the Foundations of Art, Theory, and Education conference in Indianapolis, IN.
+He has presented his research at the Texas Association of Schools of Art conference in Houston, TX, the Mid America College Art Association in San Antonio, TX, and the Foundations of Art, Theory, and Education conference in Indianapolis, IN.

 - Vicky Johnson's article, "Pre-Service Music Teachers' Social Skills: Are they Really Prepared?" was published in UPDATE: Applications of Research in Music Education in Spring 2014.
 This past year also saw the publication of a composition for children by Dr. Johnson in Music K-8, a magazine and resource for teachers.

-- Melinda Wade-English completed her degree of Doctoral of Musical Arts at Texas Tech University.
+- Melinda Wade-English completed her degree of Doctorate of Musical Arts at Texas Tech University.
 She served as clinician for the Texas Flute Society and was selected to be an Interdisciplinary Teacher Artist for the Lubbock Symphony Orchestra.
 She also performed flute and piccolo with the Roswell and Hobbs Symphonies.